taborda-cws-prototype/cws-parent-portal/README.md

 # Taborda Prototype Team
 ## Team Leader *(2a)*
-Taborda assigned Brendan McGuire as the one leader with authority, responsibility, accountability for quality of prototype.
+Taborda assigned Brendan McGuire as the one leader with authority, responsibility, and accountability for quality of the prototype.

 ## Product Development Team *(2b)*
 Multi-disciplinary and collaborative team includes eight (8) labor categories: